Maisie Peters: 2021–2024: You Signed Up for This and The Good Witch

-On 15 June 2021, Peters left Atlantic Records and signed with Ed Sheeran's Gingerbread Man Records.
-Under this label, she released her debut album You Signed Up for This on 27 August 2021.
-The album debuted at number 2 on the UK Albums Chart and was the top selling album in UK independent record stores for that week.
+In June 2021, Peters signed with Ed Sheeran's vanity label Gingerbread Man Records, distributed by Atlantic Records.
+She released her debut studio album You Signed Up for This that August.
+The album debuted at number two on the UK Albums Chart and was the top selling album in UK independent record stores for that week.
 With the first two singles of the record, "John Hughes Movie" and "Psycho", Peters achieved her first entries on the UK Singles Chart.
 Peters embarked on her first headlining tour in 2022, touring the United States.
 Later that year, she joined Sheeran's +–=÷x Tour as an opening act.
 While touring, she released singles "Cate's Brother", "Blonde", "Good Enough" and "Not Another Rockstar".
 Peters later announced she would tour the United Kingdom in April 2023.

 On 27 January 2023, Peters released "Body Better", the lead single from her second album, calling it one of her "most honest songs ever".
-Following this, on 15 February 2023, Peters announced the release of her second album, The Good Witch, alongside its track list, which was released on 23 June 2023, describing it as her own "twisted version of a breakup album".
+Following this, on 15 February 2023, Peters announced the release of her second album, The Good Witch, alongside its track listing, which was released on 23 June 2023, describing it as her own "twisted version of a breakup album".
+"Lost the Breakup" served as the second single from The Good Witch.
 With this album, Peters became the youngest solo British female artist in almost a decade to chart number one on the UK Charts, after Ella Henderson in 2014.
 She released a deluxe version on 27 October 2023, which included six additional tracks.
 Peters won the inaugural Rolling Stone UK Breakthrough Award in 2023.
 Peters made her film debut in the 2024 Amazon Prime romantic comedy How to Date Billy Walsh as herself.
 Peters opened for Taylor Swift’s The Eras Tour at Wembley Stadium on 19 August 2024.
 Peters was set to support Kelsea Ballerini on her North American arena tour in 2025.
 She pulled out in December 2024, citing prioritising her mental health as one of the main reasons for doing so, as well as wanting to complete her third studio album to the best of her ability.